RaniaBZ/Fashion_recommendation_system/README.md

-#Fashion Recommendation system
+#Recommendation-system-Style
-I built a fashion recommendation system that harnesses the capabilities of transfer learning with the ResNet-50 architecture and the Annoy library to optimize the K-Nearest Neighbors (KNN) algorithm.
+Built a recommendation system that harnesses the capabilities of transfer learning with the ResNet-50 architecture and the Annoy library to optimize the K-Nearest Neighbors (KNN) algorithm.
 By extracting features from over 30,000+ images using ResNet-50, the system can analyze and understand the visual data effectively.
 The recommendation process uses KNN to perform a similarity search, identifying the top 5 closest matches to a user's input and delivering personalized fashion suggestions.